 Career Options with a Graduate Degree in Psychology

-Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2010-11 Edition, Psychologists, on the Internet at http://www.bls.gov/oco/ocos056.htm
+Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2012-13 Edition, Psychologists.
+Retrieved from http://www.bls.gov/ooh/life-physical-and-social-science/psychologists.htm